How to sell war medals – a guide

 Selling war medals to a medal dealer (Intermediate)

 There are many medal dealers who advertise online.
-Usually they buy and sell medals.
+Usually, they buy and sell medals.
 If you are a collector, these can be great places to pick up new pieces for your collection.
 While this is one of the easier ways to sell, you’ll still need to do some leg work to make sure you’re getting the best price.
 Here’s a quick checklist of things you should look out for:

 - Postage – if you are selling to someone online, how will you get your medals to them?
 Will you be expected to pay for postage and returns or are these free?